Watton-at-Stone: Alternative names

+The name is also spelled unhyphenated as Watton at Stone and appears in this form on Ordnance Survey maps.
+The County Council favours the hyphenated version.
+Both spellings are equally valid.
+Locally, the '-at-Stone' suffix is frequently dropped.

 Church of St Mary and St Andrew

 The parish church is dedicated to St Andrew and St Mary.
-It stands on thirteenth-century foundations and dates from the early-mid fifteenth century, and is built in the Perpendicular style.
+It stands on thirteenth-century foundations and dates from the early to mid-fifteenth century, and is built in the Perpendicular style.

 A chapel was added to the north side of the church in the late fifteenth century.
 The building is constructed from flint, and is protected by a Grade II* heritage listing.
+A war memorial lies in a field adjoining the church.

-Notable residents
+Notable people

 The evangelical author and social campaigner Edward Bickersteth was rector of the church for twenty years from 1830 until his death in 1850.
 His one-time curate was the theological scholar Thomas Birks.

 Jack Meyer, the Somerset cricketer and founder of Millfield School grew up in the old Georgian red-brick rectory overlooking the cricket field, his father was the vicar of the church.

 In the summer of 1923, Alan Turing and his family stayed with their friends the Meyer family for six weeks at the rectory, Alan being the founder of computer science and the leading cryptologist at Bletchley Park in World War II.
 Andrew Hodges in his biography: Alan Turing: The Enigma tells of how a gypsy fortune teller at the church fête foretold that he would be a genius.

 The locomotive engineer Sir Nigel Gresley lived in Watton House until his death in 1941.

 Watton-at-Stone was the childhood home of actor Rupert Grint.

 Watton was home to the boxing promoter Frank Warren.

 Footballer Harry Toffolo grew up in the village.